opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     F = cameraMatrix2^{-T} E cameraMatrix1^{-1}

 Besides the stereo-related information, the function can also perform a full calibration of each of two cameras.
 However, due to the high dimensionality of the parameter space and noise in the input data, the function can diverge from the correct solution.
 If the intrinsic parameters can be estimated with high accuracy for each of the cameras individually (for example, using
-:ref:`calibrateCamera` ), you are recommended to do so and then pass ``CV_CALIB_FIX_INTRINSIC`` flag to the function along with the computed intrinsic parameters.
+:ocv:func:`calibrateCamera` ), you are recommended to do so and then pass ``CV_CALIB_FIX_INTRINSIC`` flag to the function along with the computed intrinsic parameters.
 Otherwise, if all the parameters are estimated at once, it makes sense to restrict some parameters, for example, pass ``CV_CALIB_SAME_FOCAL_LENGTH`` and ``CV_CALIB_ZERO_TANGENT_DIST`` flags, which is usually a reasonable assumption.

-Similarly to :ref:`calibrateCamera` , the function minimizes the total re-projection error for all the points in all the available views from both cameras.
+Similarly to :ocv:func:`calibrateCamera` , the function minimizes the total re-projection error for all the points in all the available views from both cameras.
 The function returns the final value of the re-projection error.